ibm-cloud-docs/openshift/ts-cluster-cli.md

 {: #roks_timeout}

 You try to connect to a pod, such as logging in with `oc exec` or getting logs with `oc logs`.
-The pod is healthy, but you see an error message similar to the following.
+The pod is healthy, but you see an error message similar to the following example.
 {: tsSymptoms}

 ```sh